Updated: June 3, 2022

-Q: Should I get the second dose or a booster dose if I have a severe allergic reaction?
+Q: Should I get an additional dose or a booster dose if I have a severe allergic reaction?

-A: If you have ever had a severe reaction to any ingredient in a COVID-19 vaccine, the CDC recommends that you should not get the second dose or booster dose of that specific vaccine.
+A: If you have ever had a severe reaction to any ingredient in a COVID-19 vaccine, the CDC recommends that you should not get the additional dose or booster dose of that specific vaccine.
 If you have had a severe reaction to other vaccines or injectable therapies, you should ask your doctor if you should get a COVID-19 vaccine.
 Your doctor will help decide if it is safe for you to get vaccinated.

 Q: How much will the vaccination cost?

 Q. When will I be provided with the vaccination card?

-A: On your first scheduled vaccination dose visit, you will be given a COVID-19 Vaccine Card with the brand of vaccine received, lot number, administration date, and location of vaccination event, stickered on the card.
-Please keep this card with you and bring it back with you for your second vaccination dose visit.
+A: On your first scheduled vaccination dose visit, you will be given a COVID-19 Vaccine Card with the brand of vaccine received, lot number, administration date, and location of vaccination event.

 Q: Where can I learn more about the COVID-19 vaccine?